Kitulo National Park

 Kitulo Plateau is perched between the rugged peaks of the Kipengere, Livingstone, and Poroto Mountains in the Southern Highlands of Tanzania.
 It is the site of one of the world’s great floral spectacles.

-Although sparse in the big game, this natural botanical garden is highly alluring to bird watchers who thrill by sightings of rare Denham’s bustard, the endangered blue swallow, mountain marsh widow, Njombe cisticola, and Kipengere seedeater.
+Although sparse in the big game, this natural botanical garden is highly alluring to bird watchers who thrill at sightings of rare Denham’s bustard, the endangered blue swallow, mountain marsh widow, Njombe cisticola, and Kipengere seedeater.

 Endemic species of butterfly, chameleon, lizard, and frog further enhance the biological wealth of God’s Garden.